 The Trustees have agreed that the overall aim of the Lifeplan's Protection portfolio is to reduce the mismatch between the assets and liabilities in terms of changes to long-term interest rate risk and market implied inflation.
-With this in mind the Trustees have implemented a LDI portfolio to provide interest rate and inflation hedging.
+With this in mind the Trustees have implemented an LDI portfolio to provide interest rate and inflation hedging.
+The Trustees will increase the target interest rate and inflation hedging.
 The Trustees will increase the target interest rate and inflation hedge ratios within the LDI portfolio over time as the Lifeplan's funding position improves.